AbdelrahmanSaidd/Video-Conference-Voice-Recognition/Speech_Recognition/English-NER/README.md

 The system Recognises English Speech and uses the recognised speech to detect Named entities:
 ## Running the code

+## To run the Code locally without Docker
 First install the required libraries

 ```